 Studies examining alcohol and cholesterol rates on individuals who are younger (below age 40) have shown that moderate drinking indeed may affect their health quite differently.

+It all boils down to moderation.
 Knowing the difference between moderate drinking and excessive drinking can make a vital difference in whether drinking actually benefits your health.

 Examples of what constitutes "one" drink are:

-All cells in the body contain varying amounts of cholesterol, a waxy lipid necessary to produce vitamin D, enzymes and hormones.
+Our body needs cholesterol to function properly.
+In fact, all cells in the body contain varying amounts of cholesterol, a waxy lipid necessary to produce vitamin D, enzymes and hormones.
 Cholesterol essentially hitches a ride inside lipoproteins, which transport cholesterol throughout the body.

 Lipoproteins are either LDL (low-density lipoproteins) or HDL (high-density lipoproteins) While you need both for optimal functioning, it is the LDL type of cholesterol which clogs arteries, causes coronary heart disease and in general wrecks havoc with our cardiovascular system.